drewrey/c3p0/README.md

 end
 ```

+### GenerateGuid

+`C3P0.GenerateGuid` is a protocol to generate a map containing an `id` and `guid` given a resource.

 ### Humanize

-The `C3P0.Humanize` protocol displays as a string the data provided.
+`C3P0.Humanize` is a protocol to display as a string the data provided.

 Falls back to a simple `to_string`

 ### Blank

-The `C3P0.Blank` protocol deals with blankness.
+`C3P0.Blank` is a protocol to handle blankness.

 Empty strings, bbinaries, lists, maps and tuples are considered `blank?` along with `nil`.